matomo-org/matomo/tests/README.screenshots.md

 ### Configuring screenshot testing library

-The screenshot testing library's configuration resides in the tests/UI/config.local.js file.
+The screenshot testing library's configuration resides in the `tests/UI/config.dist.js` file.
-If your development environment's PHP executable isn't named `php` or your dev Piwik install isn't at `http://localhost/` you may need to edit the contents of this file.
+If your development environment's PHP executable isn't named `php` or your dev Piwik install isn't at `http://localhost/` you may need to copy that file to `tests/UI/config.js` and edit the contents of this file.

 For example if Piwik is setup at `http://localhost/piwik` modify the config.js such as:
 ```